neilsambhu/carla-roach/timeline/README4.md

 Disabling core dumps.
 (carla) nsambhu@SAMBHU19:/opt/carla-simulator$
 ```
-There is an error message about vulkan-utils not being installed when I run CARLA.
+There is an error message window pop-up about vulkan-utils not being installed when I run CARLA.
 8/1/2022 2:42 PM: TODO: reboot SAMBHU19
 8/1/2022 2:47 PM:
 ```